 Verbal sentences, any sentence with a verb, can be just a verb, or have nouns also, and they can come in any order, but traditionally VSO was considered standard.
 SVO is very common today.

-But any Arabic sentence that lacks a true verb, like this one, which simply combines nouns and adjectives is called a nominal sentence, with the basic form "subject + description".
+But any Arabic sentence that lacks a true verb, like this one, which simply combines nouns and/or adjectives is called a nominal sentence, with the basic form "subject + description".
 The subject and the description can each either be a noun by itself, an adjective by itself (which can imply a noun), or a combination of nouns and adjectives.

 BUT as you can see by this sentence, even though a subject in a nominal sentence must have the same final vowel as the noun(s) (/ adjective(s)) describing it, it does NOT have to agree in definiteness, (or number or gender).
-AND the final vowel mentioned before gets dropped at the end of a phrase.
+And again the final vowel mentioned before gets dropped at the end of a phrase.
 That last part is pretty crucial for showing where the end of the sentence is in standard Arabic.